patrikx3/openwrt-insomnia/README.md

 ## The release

-* Linksys WRT1900ACS / Linksys WRT3200ACM
+* Linksys WRT1900ACS / Linksys WRT3200ACM / Linksys WRT32X
   * For Linksys the firmwares that start with ```insomnia``` worth trying, because you can use latest NodeJs.
   * https://cdn.corifeus.com/openwrt/ or specific version eg. https://cdn.corifeus.com/openwrt/18.06.4/targets/mvebu/cortexa9/
     * If you get the error ```The uploaded image file does not contain a supported format.
 Make sure that you choose the generic image format for your platform.```, you have to do it via SSH with ```sysupgrade -F FIRMWARE```, then it works.